MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Microsoft-Dynamics-NAV-Server-Event-Traces.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics-nav-2018"
-ms.assetid: 7f3a9bd7-a507-465d-8bf7-0c7fce32038d
-caps.latest.revision: 24
+author: jswymer
 ---
 # Monitoring Microsoft Dynamics NAV Server Event Traces
-Event tracing provides detailed information about what is occurring on the [!INCLUDE[nav_server](includes/nav_server_md.md)] when users work with [!INCLUDE[navnow](includes/navnow_md.md)].
+Event tracing provides detailed information about what is occurring on the [!INCLUDE[nav_server](includes/nav_server_md.md)] and application when users work with [!INCLUDE[navnow](includes/navnow_md.md)].
 This can help you identify and analyze problems or conditions that affect performance.
 Event tracing enables you to dynamically monitor [!INCLUDE[nav_server](includes/nav_server_md.md)] without having to restart the server or [!INCLUDE[navnow](includes/navnow_md.md)] clients.
 By using industry-standard tools for event tracing, you can start and stop event tracing sessions, and then view the trace event data from a stored log file.

  You can use event tracing to track the following operations on [!INCLUDE[nav_server](includes/nav_server_md.md)] instances: